-Plagiarism occurs when a writer uses another writer’s written work but presents it as his own.
+Plagiarism occurs when a writer uses another’s work but presents it as his own.
+It

-- Generally known facts and opinions that are available from a number of sources do not
+Generally known facts and opinions that are available from a number of sources do

-are not generally known or easily checked require citations.
+Facts that are not generally known or easily checked need citations.

 If there is uncertainty about whether or not a source should be cited, then err on

 the side of caution and give the author credit for his information.

 The Chicago Manual of Style, The University of Chicago Press.

 The Facts on File: Guide to Good Writing, Martin H. Manser.